-(SHARM EL-SHIEKH, EGYPT) As COP27 comes to a close, a global alliance made up of the U.S. based Alliance for Meat, Poultry, and Seafood Innovation (AMPS Innovation), APAC Society for Cellular Agriculture (APAC-SCA), and Cellular Agriculture Europe (CAE) is calling on policy makers to prioritize support of innovative food production technologies like cultivated foods as part of the agricultural reforms that are critical to reduce global emissions of greenhouse gases.
+(SHARM EL-SHIEKH, EGYPT) As COP27 comes to a close, a global alliance made up of the U.S. based Alliance for Meat, Poultry, and Seafood Innovation (AMPS Innovation), APAC Society for Cellular Agriculture (APAC-SCA), and Cellular Agriculture Europe (CAE) is calling on policymakers to prioritise support of innovative food production technologies like cultivated foods as part of the agricultural reforms that are critical to reduce global emissions of greenhouse gases.

 “It is great that cellular agriculture was part of the conversation at COP27, with world leaders even having the opportunity to try the cultivated chicken that is being sold in Singapore.
 Now we need to see concrete efforts to lift up this important innovation into the policy frameworks for emissions reductions around the world,” said Dr. David Tonucci, President of AMPS Innovation.